 The below link is a good assimilation of how the Blood river came about and how YAHWEH delivered the Boers in the battle of Blood river.

 How and Why the Covenant was entered into?

 The Boer Trekker commando knew they had been called together for an impossible task.
-The onslaught of the Zulu impis of Dingaan had wreaked havoc and destruction on all the settlers in the Natal region of South Africa since the slaughter of Piet Retief and his men.
+After the slaughter of Piet Retief and his men, Dingane and the Zulu impis under his command had wreaked havoc and destruction on all the settlers in the Natal region of South Africa.
 At the peace parley and celebration organised by the devious and corrupt King Dingaan, he had loured Piet Retief and his men into a defenceless position at which point Dingaan slaughtered a total of 100 men.
 This happened in February of 1838.
-Dingaan then set about systematically dispatching his impis and attacking settlements with the view of annihilating the settlers within his reach, utterly in complete disregard of the treaty he had entered into with Piet Retief and his party.
+Dingaan then set about systematically dispatching his impis and attacking settlements with the view of annihilating the settlers within his reach, utterly and in complete disregard of the treaty he had entered into with Piet Retief and his party.

 The Covenant which came about at Blood River was done of the own free will of the incumbent's.
 In all the writing and information that we have available, there was at no time in the covenant any reflection or reference to the South African people as a whole.
 It is imperative for us to be able to understand that every individual represented in the actions at Blood River, and their lead up to the blood River covenant were individuals and not parties or groups.

 The Boer Trekkers that had left the Cape Colony were faced with a massive problem in the form of Dingaan and his Zulu impis.
 They had already suffered the slaughter of Piet Retief and the 60 men which accompanied him to Dingaan's kraal.
 After this massacre in February of 1838 a further 500 women and children and men were murdered in the follow-up by Dingaan’s impis.